bobbyiliev/introduction-to-sql/ebook/en/content/006-where.md

 Unlike the `=` operator, the `LIKE` operator allows you to do wildcard matching similar to the `*` symbol in Linux.

-For example, if you wanted to get all users that have the `y` letter in them you would run the following:
+For example, if you wanted to get all users that have the `y` letter in them, you would run the following:

 ```
 SELECT * FROM users WHERE username LIKE '%y%';